byelipk/ubuntu_rails_postgres_setup/README.md

 The next step is to create a user with a password.

-`sudo -u postgres psql newuser` will create a new user named "newuser" and send you into the postgresql terminal.
+`sudo -u postgres install psql newuser` will create a new user named "newuser" and send you into the postgresql terminal.

 `\password newuser` will allow you to create a password for your new user, which you will be asked to type into the terminal.